The utility module offers various functions to create, simulate, access information, and visualize the supply chain network more effectively.

 total_fulfillment_received_by_site[1] += node.stats.fulfillment_received[1]

-total_shortage[0] += node.stats.orders_shortage[0]
+total_shortage[0] += node.stats.shortage[0]

-total_shortage[1] += node.stats.orders_shortage[1]
+total_shortage[1] += node.stats.shortage[1]

 total_backorders[0] += node.stats.backorder[0]